 Decides 4 of Council Decision 482 was subsequently amended as follows:

-4 that each Member State shall be entitled to the publication of Special Sections or parts of BR IFIC (Space Services) for one satellite network filing, each year without the charges referred to above.
+4 that each Member State shall be entitled to the publication of Special Sections or parts of BR IFIC (Space Services) for one satellite network filing, including the application of Resolution 170 (Rev.WRC-23) (except non-GSO satellite system filings meeting at least one of the three following criteria:

+a) non-GSO satellite systems with more than 25 000 units,

+b) non-GSO satellite systems containing two or more mutually exclusive configurations,

+c) non-GSO satellite systems subject to Nos.
+22.5C, 22.5D, 22.5F and 22.5L of Article 22 of the Radio Regulations),

+each year without the charges referred to above.
 Each Member State in its role as the notifying administration may determine which network shall benefit from the free entitlement;

 c) Whether specific fees should be paid for processing submissions related to earth stations in motion while avoiding double invoicing